physinet/road-results/README.md

 The relevant data for this project are stored in a PostgreSQL database hosted on [AWS](https://aws.amazon.com/rds/) with three tables:
 - `Races`: Each row corresponds to one race event identified by a unique `race_id`.
 This table stores the relevant metadata for each race, including its name, date, location, list of race categories, and the number of racers competing in each category.
 - `Racers`: Each row corresponds to one racer identified by a unique `RacerID`.
 This table primarily stores the racer's name and current skill rating (parameterized by a mean skill rating `mu` and uncertainty `sigma`).
 The ratings in this table are updated upon processing each additional race.
 - `Results`: Each row corresponds to one result: the finishing place for one racer in one category of one race, along with the corresponding ID numbers for each.
-This table also records the skill rating of each racer both prior to (`prior_mu`, `prior_sigma`) and as a result of (`new_mu`, `new_sigma`) the race outcome.
+This table also records the skill rating of each racer both prior to (`prior_mu`, `prior_sigma`) and as a result of (`mu`, `sigma`) the race outcome.

 In `model.py`, I represent the tables using [SQLAlchemy](https://docs.sqlalchemy.org/en/13/orm/tutorial.html) classes.
 Each class has its own helper functions to query the database, and there are additional functions defined in `model.py` to apply the rating system